mnlipp/VM-Operator/runner.md

 The runner takes care of all these issues.
 Although it is intended to run in a container (which runs in a Kubernetes pod) it does not require a container.
-You can start and use it as an ordinary process on any system, provided that you have the required commands (qemu, swtpm) installed.
+You can start and use it as an ordinary program on any system, provided that you have the required commands (qemu, swtpm) installed.